 It is no secret that Canada is the newest hot spot for U.S.-based cloud providers.
 As enterprises and government departments migrate workloads to the cloud, they look to acquire cost-effective scalability to help improve service delivery.
 To meet this growing demand, some continue to invest in their own infrastructure and fiber routes – requiring exceptionally large budgets to do so.
 However, what are the options available for cloud providers that want to chart a competitive path, without incurring massive capital expenditures?

-In this blog, we look at how BCE Global, part of Canada’s largest communications company, Bell Canada, is the provider of choice for cloud companies interested in leveraging the low-cost resources, such as power and skilled talent, to help maximize their opportunities in Canada.
+In this blog, we look at how BCE Global, is the provider of choice for cloud companies interested in leveraging the low-cost resources, such as power and skilled talent, to help maximize their opportunities in Canada.

 The economic benefits of entering the Canadian market

 A growing number of Canadian businesses and government departments are looking for the unique scalability, privacy and security of hybrid and private cloud solutions that the public cloud giants cannot offer.
 Cloud providers looking to satisfy this need can benefit from some of the lowest power utility rates in North America as well as a high share of renewable energy.
 Canadian metropolitan areas also enjoy lower commercial real estate and talent costs than many of their U.S. counterparts.
 These benefits combined with Canada’s highly skilled workforce and availability of tax incentives, offers U.S. cloud providers’ strong motivation to setup operations in markets with cloud-neutral data centers – areas like Montreal, Toronto, Winnipeg and Vancouver.